 • Afforestation to cover a barren patch of land with 4000 trees

 • Community awareness and constitution of village level JalChaupals for long term sustainability.

 • The project is aligned to several SDG's like – SDG-6: Clean water & Sanitation, SDG-13: Climate Action, SDG-15: life on land

-Scenario changed, winds were blowing positively and now the face of village pond is new.
-From being a dumping yard of the village, the pond is turned into hangout place for villagers.
-Policy, People and Participation is bringing in new change.
+Exhilarated Ramu Mal Kaka says, "I feel I am reliving my childhood again.
+Scenario has changed, winds are blowing positively and now the village pond is being taken care of like a personal asset by everyone.
+From being a dumping yard of the village, the pond has turned into hangout place for us again.
+Policy, People and Participation are bringing in new change."